andrew/ultimate-awesome/README.md

 - [awesome-agent-harness](https://github.com/rucaibox/awesome-agent-harness) - The official GitHub page for the survey paper "Agent Systems with Harness Engineering: A Systematic Survey".
 - [awesome-user-research](https://github.com/samber/awesome-user-research) - 🫟 A curated list of tools for Product Managers and UX Researchers: surveys, session recording, analytics, experimentation, interviews, and more.
 - [awesome-sap-on-azure](https://github.com/sanjeevkumar761/awesome-sap-on-azure) - A curated list of awesome SAP on Azure resources, blogs, tools, examples and more.
-- [awesome-shodan-queries](https://github.com/scriptzteam/awesome-shodan-queries) -  🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻.
 - [awesome-web3](https://github.com/SHAKOTN/awesome-web3) - List of awesome web3 resources.
 - [newsletter](https://github.com/SimonAKing/newsletter) - The repo is the newsletters I've subscribed, random sorted.
 - [awesome-foam](https://github.com/sn3akiwhizper-pkms/awesome-foam) - Awesome list of Foam knowledge system resources.